Andrew McGowan: Career

 On his return to Australia in 1996, McGowan was lecturer in New Testament and Early Christianity at the University of Notre Dame Australia in Fremantle.
 In 1998 he was appointed assistant professor in Early Christian History at the Episcopal Divinity School in Cambridge, Massachusetts, being promoted to associate professor in 1999.

 He returned to Trinity College as director of its theological school in 2003.
-After serving as acting warden in 2005 and 2006, he was appointed seventh warden of Trinity College in January 2007.
-In October 2012, he was elected one of the 10 foundation professors of the MCD University of Divinity, Australia's first specialist university.
+After serving as acting warden in 2005 and 2006, he was appointed the seventh warden of Trinity College in January 2007.
+In October 2012, he was elected one of the ten foundation professors of the MCD University of Divinity, Australia’s first specialist university.
 During this time he was a member of the chapter (i.e., canon) of St Paul's Cathedral, Melbourne, and a clerical member of the General Synod of the Anglican Church of Australia.

 In July 2014, McGowan returned to the United States to succeed Joseph H. Britton in the post of dean and president of the Berkeley Divinity School at Yale and Associate Dean for Anglican Studies at Yale Divinity School.
 He was also appointed J. L. Caldwell McFaddin and Rosine B. McFaddin Professor of Anglican Studies by the president and fellows of Yale University from July 2014.

 McGowan was editor of the Journal of Anglican Studies from 2013 to 2020.